SasView/sasview/src/sas/perspectives/fitting/media/pd_help.rst

 Polydispersity Distributions
 ----------------------------

-Calculates the form factor for a polydisperse and/or angular population of particles with uniform scattering length density.
+With some models SasView can calculate the average form factor for a population of particles that exhibit size and/or orientational polydispersity.
 The resultant form factor is normalized by the average particle volume such that

-P(q) = scale*\<F*F\>/Vol + bkg
+*P(q) = scale* * \ <F*\F> / *V + bkg*

-where F is the scattering amplitude and the\<\>denote an average over the size distribution.
-Users should use PD (polydispersity: this definition is different from the typical definition in polymer science) for a size distribution and Sigma for an angular distribution (see below).
+where F is the scattering amplitude and the \<\> denote an average over the size distribution.

-Note that this computation is very time intensive thus applying polydispersion/ angular distribution for more than one parameters or increasing Npts values might need extensive patience to complete the computation.
-Also note that even though it is time consuming, it is safer to have larger values of Npts and Nsigmas.
+Users should note that this computation is very intensive.
+Applying polydispersion to multiple parameters at the same time, or increasing the number of *Npts* values in the fit, will require patience!
+However, the calculations are generally more robust with more data points or more angles.

+SasView uses the term *PD* for a size distribution (and not to be confused with a molecular weight distributions in polymer science) and the term *Sigma* for an angular distribution.

-The following five distribution functions are provided
+The following five distribution functions are provided:

 *  *Rectangular Distribution*
-*  *Array Distribution*
 *  *Gaussian Distribution*
 *  *Lognormal Distribution*
 *  *Schulz Distribution*
+*  *Array Distribution*

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ

 Rectangular Distribution
 ^^^^^^^^^^^^^^^^^^^^^^^^

+The Rectangular Distribution is defined as

 .. image:: pd_image001.png

-The xmean is the mean of the distribution, w is the half-width, and Norm is a normalization factor which is determined during the numerical calculation.
+where *xmean* is the mean of the distribution, *w* is the half-width, and *Norm* is a normalization factor which is determined during the numerical calculation.

-Note that the Sigma and the half width *w*  are different.
+Note that the standard deviation and the half width *w* are different!

 The standard deviation is

 .. image:: pd_image002.png

-The PD (polydispersity) is
+whilst the polydispersity is

 .. image:: pd_image003.png